CirciumaruRaul/CirciumaruRaul/README.md

 Junior Software Engineer
 ------------------------

-I'm currently enrolled in a Master's program in Artificial Intelligence at the University of Bucharest and have been working full-time as a Junior Software Engineer at R Systems for close to 2 years.
+I'm currently enrolled in a Master's program in Artificial Intelligence at the University of Bucharest and have been working full-time as a Software Engineer at R Systems for over 2 years.
 My main area of interest is Backend development, with involvement in DevOps practices, particularly with Docker and Kubernetes and of course Artificial Intelligence.

 * 🌍  I'm based in Bucharest, Romania
 * 🖥️  See my portfolio at [My portfolio](http://portfolio-sanity-4frql8dxz-circiumaruraul.vercel.app)